gambtho/aks-github-runner/README.md

     - Save service principal and other provided variables in keyvault
     - Authorize the selected SPN in keyvault

-   This command will ask for your Azure subscription id, as well as the name (arbitrary string of your choice), env (arbitrary string of your choice), location (valid Azure region) for your AKS cluster, the name of your azure devops organization, name of the pool and Azure token.
+   This command will ask for your Azure subscription id, as well as the name (arbitrary string of your choice), env (arbitrary string of your choice), location (valid Azure region) for your AKS cluster, the name of your .................
 ---
 4. Create a variable group named "ado-kv" and associate it with the key vault you just created:
    - Toggle **Link secrets from an Azure key vault as variables**